 A TMC Partnership

 This is where a travel management company (TMC) comes in.
 Having a TMC partner that knows the OBT and has dedicated resources is key.
-CU partner Direct Travel is one such example, and they recently created a guide to help customers maximize their corporate travel booking tool, “Reroute To Better Online Adoption.”
+Direct Travel, an OMNIA Partners supplier, is one such example, and they recently created a guide to help customers maximize their corporate travel booking tool, “Reroute To Better Online Adoption.”

 Here are some key points from the Direct Travel Guide that often come up when I talk with our members, and some examples of how members are handling those questions at their organizations: